dportik/SuperCRUNCH/docs/Analysis_Overview.md

 + [Fasta_Convert.py](#FC)
 + [Concatenation.py](#C)

-The steps involved in a typical run include executing a majority of these steps.
-However, there is a lot of flexibility and the workflow can be tailored to achieve various analysis goals.
+A typical **SuperCRUNCH** run includes executing a majority of these steps.
+However, this workflow is extremely flexible and can be tailored to achieve a variety of goals.

 ---------------